-DOING BUSINESS IN MALI
+DOING BUSINESS IN MALI IN 2017

 Since 2003, Healy Consultants Group PLC has assisted our Clients with starting business in Mali.
 Our corporate services include i) Mali business registration ii) government license registration iii) corporate bank account opening services in Mali and abroad iv) employee recruitment v) visa strategies and vi) office rental solutions in Mali.

 Press the link headings below to read detailed, relevant, up to date information.